Skip to main content

 Curtains offer design opportunities that blinds may not

-Curtains are functional to keep light out and offer privacy, but they can create a design in a room by adding color or a pattern to a static wall.
+Curtains are functional to keep light out and offer privacy, but they can also create a design in a room by adding color or a pattern to a static wall.
 Selecting curtains with various colors means you can pull one out and use that to blend pillows, blankets, and other decor seamlessly into a room.
 This can go a long way to making your home feel more cozy.

 Visual appeal